georgeyean/tm_analyzer/README.md

 > For Windows, you can try the code, and fix platform-related errors accordingly.
 It should be fairly straightforward.

 Modify replication.R accordingly for your needs.
-Secifically, look at these places:
+Secifically, look at these places as below.

-wrap the core machine learning logic within a fuction to be called by parallelworker, like this:
+You can wrap the core machine learning logic within a fuction to be called by parallelworker, like this:
 ```javascript
 process_tdm <-function(is, js, sup_docs, sub_docs){